ant512/ReallyBadEggs/Readme.txt

   7 - 4 + 6 = 9  (second chain)
             = 10 (total)

-If the player has any incoming garbage eggs, their numbers are reduced before the outgoing count is increased.
-For example, if the player has 6 incoming garbage eggs, the number of outgoing eggs will be:

-  10 - 6 = 4

-The number of incoming eggs will be 0.
-However, if the player has 12 incoming garbage eggs, the number of outgoing eggs would be 0, whilst the incoming eggs would be:

-  12 - 10 = 2

 Really Bad Eggs vs Super Foul Egg
 ---------------------------------